 By reading customer reviews, you can find out what people think of your products and see where you’re doing well and where you could do better.

 You may believe you know and understand your target audience, but you may analyze their numbers to assure demographic consistency.
-Think about making buyer personas, like biographies of your ideal or target customers for a specific product or service.
+Think about making buyer personas, like biographies of your ideal or target focus groups of customers for a specific product or service.

 You can have a consultant do a brand audit or do it yourself.
 A brand audit is a review that determines where your brand stands in its market.
 It looks at your internal and external branding and how your customers feel about your business.